-MiFID transaction reporting encompasses business processes which involve handling of diverse securities transactions within a bank, generally occurring across a multitude of applications spread across many systems.
-These business processes have their own processing rules.
-Organizations should be able to reuse and combine functionality embedded in existing applications with new functionality to deliver composite applications that meet MiFID requirements.
-This entails defining a business process management framework which defines new end-to-end processes with business functions encapsulated in services, rather than focusing just on customizing applications.
-Most importantly, given that the MiFID directives are still evolving and that new rules and regulations are likely to be introduced, the services ought to be agile and robust.
+The Markets in Financial Instruments Directive II (MiFID II) legislation published by the European Commission in October 2011 requires that global financial institutions periodically review and report on their processes and business operations — a move that has dramatically changed these institutions’ operating models and financial transaction services.
+MiFID transaction reporting is a challenging task that involves handling diverse securities transactions and business processes within a bank, generally occurring across a multitude of applications spread across many systems, and each with its own processing rules.
+Organizations need services that allow them to reuse and combine the functionality embedded in their existing applications with new functionalities to deliver composite applications that meet MiFID requirements.
+This would entail defining a business-process-management framework that defines new, end-to-end processes with business functions encapsulated in the services, rather than trying to customize applications.
+More importantly, given that the MiFID directive is evolving, and new rules and regulations are likely to be introduced, financial transaction services must be agile and robust.

-HCL solution is an SoA-based enterprise architecture which can deliver agile and flexible solution addressing the ever-changing business needs.
-An abstract view of this framework depicts it as a layered architecture of composite loosely-coupled services that align with business processes.
-This clear separation of concerns provides unprecedented flexibility with options to plug-in new services or upgrade existing services.
-It can also expose existing enterprise applications as services, thereby safeguarding existing IT infrastructure investments.
-The business process flows are supported by choreography of these exposed services into composite applications integrated through an Enterprise Service Bus (ESB).
+Our SOA-based enterprise architecture is helping global financial institutions meet The Markets in Financial Instruments Directive II (MiFID II) reporting requirements.
+It is a framework that is delivering agile and flexible solutions that address the ever-changing needs of the business.
+An abstract view depicts it as a layered architecture of loosely coupled services that align with business processes.
+This clear separation of concerns provides the unprecedented flexibility to plug in new services or to upgrade existing ones.
+It can also help expose existing enterprise applications as services, thereby safeguarding IT infrastructure investments.
+The business process flows are supported by the choreography of these exposed services into composite applications integrated through an Enterprise Service Bus (ESB).

-- A data filtering mechanism for cleansing trade data obtained from multiple systems.
-This can increase ease of addition of new instrument classes from different trade data systems and handle feeds from source systems both in batch mode as well as real-time
+- A data-filtering mechanism for cleansing trade data obtained from multiple systems and financial transactions.
+This helps add instrument classes from various trade data systems, and handle feeds from source systems - both in batch and real time modes.

-- Rules engine to pick up the right trades for transaction reporting to ensure transparency in application of the business rules with mechanisms to view the processing logic/rules which were applied
+- A rules engine picks up the right trades for transaction reporting to ensure transparency in the application of business rules, along with mechanisms to view the processing logic and rules that were applied

-- Flexibility in addition of reporting mechanisms - single-gateway for external connectivity to reporting mechanisms or direct regulatory reporting
+- A single flexible gateway for external connectivity to reporting mechanisms or direct regulatory reporting

-- Best infrastructure with usage of 'best of breed' rules engine, servers with secondary standby capacity.
-Scalable infrastructure to handle volume spikes and separation of databases by business services
+- Scalable infrastructure to handle volume spikes and separation of databases by business services

-- Business process performance monitoring through dashboard which includes measuring and generating management reports for assessing efficiency.
-Some key aspects considered include accuracy, throughput, time taken, outage and number of errors
+- Business process performance monitoring through a dashboard that includes measuring and generating management reports.
+Key aspects considered around financial transaction services include accuracy, throughput, time taken, outage, and number of errors

-- Framework services can be easily shared across multiple applications
+- Services that can easily be shared across applications

-- Consolidated engine to handle all types of transaction reporting
+- A consolidated engine that handles all types of financial transactions and reporting requirements

-- Centralization of business rules from a transaction reporting perspective
+- Business rules centralization - from a transaction reporting perspective

-- Improved understanding of the whole reporting framework via a management console
+- Improved understanding and operation of the entire reporting framework through an uncomplicated management console